 Even alternative systems, such as most of what we will share today, still focus on the notion of capital, of getting something, and it’s possible that this fundamental tendency in humans, the need to GET and to OWN, will be the very thing we need to shift if we are to find a way to be a sustainable species on this planet.

-Also, FYI: this week's class will explore a lot of different ideas around money, economics, and related ideas, and we'll spend some time trying to imagine a reality we may never see...but that doesn't mean we don't recognize the very real truth that sometimes you just need some actual CASH for your permaculture project.
-As such, we'll devote a whole class to how to raise funds for your projects, a bit later in the course.
+Also, FYI: this article explores a lot of different ideas around money, economics, and related ideas, and we’ll spend some time trying to imagine a reality we may never see…but that doesn’t mean we don’t recognize the very real truth that sometimes you just need some actual CASH for your permaculture project.
+See this article for stuff about fundraising.

 Alternative Economics 101